“Fan Chats” is our series of videos in which we meet supporters of English football…

 There, I finished my research and laid out a plan: Corporation Park, despite its name; Town Hall; cathedral; textile museum; Indian for lunch; walk past all the pubs between here and the ground; walk to the game; ask around for the best fish and chips; stay warm; split.

 First, a few more images from my walkabout:

 Rovers are the essence of a traditional football club.

 I will write a whole “meet a new club” post about them, but the quick summary is they were founded in 1875, were founder members of the Football League in 1888, spent most of their time in the top flight, and were one of the teams in the newly founded Premier League in 1992.

-They actually won the Premier League in 1995 — one of only six teams to do so — with Kenny Dalglish as manager and Alan Shearer banging in goals.
+They actually won the Premier League in 1995 — one of only seven teams to do so — with Kenny Dalglish as manager and Alan Shearer banging in goals.
 Both of them left, Rovers were relegated a few years later, and after bouncing up and down a bit, they found themselves down in League One for 2017-18, but they finished second and were back in The Championship for 2018-19.
-(And they’re still there for 2020-21.)
+(And they’ve been there ever since.)

 They have played at Ewood Park since 1890, though of course the stadium structure is nowhere near original.
 Today it holds 31,000+, and as an occasional listener to the Men in Blazers podcast, I was thrilled to find myself walking towards it on Tweed Street.

 There is a river behind, a memorial garden outside it, and it has one of the very few statues outside any stadium I’ve seen that is for neither a player nor a manager.
 Jack Taylor was a local steel man who made hundreds of millions of dollars and was their owner in the glory days.
 Just next to his statue was — at least on this day — the most chill, small-town-feeling FanZone I’ve ever seen.